fiseni/fiseni.github.io/_posts/2020-12-02-open-close-principle-and-runtime-di-configuration.markdown

 ---
 I just recently published a Nuget package that offers some extensions to the .NET Core's built-in DI container, practically extensions to `IServiceCollection`.
 The extensions provide the ability for dynamic/runtime DI configuration, through external config files.
 You can find the repo [here](https://github.com/fiseni/PozitronDev.DIConfiguration).

-This is not a new approach at all, and in some other platform is being heavily used.
+This is not a new approach at all, and in some other platforms is being heavily used.
 If anyone used Java with Spring, at some point, you surely have utilized XML based injection.
 On the other hand in .NET this is actively discouraged, for a good reason.
 Giving up the compile-time error proofing not always is a bright idea.
 Of course, there is a difference in how "linking" and "reflection" works in Java and .NET, and that affects the design decisions.
 But, generally, strongly typed and compile-time configurations are always favored in .NET world.

 Then, what all this is about?
 What's the benefit here, if any?